davidcoreh/Lifes-Edge-Repository/README.md

 # Credits
 - Parts of the code for home-page image zoom animation were taken from Code Institutes - Love Running.
-- All images used across the site are free to use stock images from Pixabay.com.
+- All images used across the site are free to use stock images from Pixabay.com
-- Parts of the code for Media Query stylings were sampled from Code Institues - Love Running.

 # Deployment